 Covent Garden Theater

-Covent Garden Theater was built in 1728 after a member of the Duke's Company received enough capital and financial assistance to begin building the Theater Royal.
-The designer of the first building was Edwards Shepherd, a London-based architect and property developer known for his many architectural endeavors during Britain's Georgian history.
-The theater opened its doors a few years later, in 1732, when “The Path of the Word” was held on the main stage.
+The Covent Garden Theatre was built in 1728 after a member of the Duke's company received enough capital and financial assistance to begin construction of the Royal Theatre.
+The designer of the first building was Edwards Shepherd, a London-based architect and real estate developer known for his many architectural endeavors during Britain's Georgian history.
+The theater opened its doors a few years later, in 1732, when the "Way of the Word" took place on the main stage.

-Second theater and war period
+The Second Theater and the war period

 Reconstruction of the late 20th century